CarlaLlama/BrickSiteTutorial/readme.md

 }
  ```

-Altogether, our script.js now looks like:
+Altogether, our script.js now looks like this:
 ```
 const BRICKS = [
   {